nickm980/smallville/README.md

 | tenses | For example, x is no longer {past tense} and is now {current activity} |
 | memories.characteristics | Initial memories added to the agent |

-### Config
-Change the URL which ChatGPT requests are sent to by changing apiKey the config.yaml.
-The default value is "https://api.openai.com/v1/chat/completions"

 ## TODO:
 - Reflections
 - Improve conversations